 Considering this fact, it might be a good time now to have a look at some of the best security and privacy practices while logging into sites like LinkedIn.com.

-First of all, make sure you are using a good updated antivirus software on your computer and your operating system and browser is up-to-date.
+First of all, make sure you are using a good updated antivirus software on your computer, and your operating system and browser are up-to-date.